chill0121/Supervised-Sleep/README.md

 4. Machine learning modules for analysis
 5. A web-based dashboard for visualization

-The repository’s file structure will be updated to reflect this transition, marking the deprecation of the original implementation.
+The repository’s file structure will be updated to reflect this transition, marking the deprecation of the original implementation, and can be now found in the `./sleep_analysis` folder.

----

-Sleep quality predictions using supervised machine learning.

-This project is intended as a demonstration and exploring in training machine learning predictive models on Oura Ring exported user data.
-The ground truth target variable is the sleep score assigned to each day from the exported data.
-Along with the goal of creating a well-fit model for this problem, both regression and classification models will be used in this project, exploring the efficacy of turning the discrete sleep scores into ordinal categorical variables.

-Since the data collection period is currently limited, this project has been made with the goal of handling continued data uploads (all data cleaning/analysis will be generalized for continuous new data).

 *This project is licensed under the terms of the MIT License, but is intended for private use only.*